lvermeulen/Bitbucket.Cloud.Net/README.md

 ## Quick Start

-First, add the [nuget package](https://www.nuget.org/packages/Bitbucket.Cloud.Net/) to your project.
+First, add the [nuget package](https://www.nuget.org/packages/Bitbucket.Cloud.Net/) to the project.

-Next you need to authenticate the Bitbucket Cloud Client.
-There are three options for this.
+Next the Bitbucket Cloud Client will need to be authenticated.
+There are three options for doing this.

 - [AppPasswordAuthentication](./src/Bitbucket.Cloud.Net/Common/Authentication/AppPasswordAuthentication.cs)
 - [BasicAuthentication](./src/Bitbucket.Cloud.Net/Common/Authentication/BasicAuthentication.cs)